Court processes: How driving offences are dealt with

 You can be summonsed to appear in the District Court for the court to decide what should happen about your unpaid fine.

-A warrant can be issued for your arrest – for example if you can’t be found or don’t come to court when summonsed.
+A warrant can be issued for your arrest in certain situations – for example if you can’t be found or don’t come to court when summonsed.

 Note: Any person affected by a decision made by the registrar under the fine-enforcement provisions of the Summary Proceedings Act (Part 3 of the Act) can apply to a District Court judge for the order or decision to be reviewed.